vanilla/docs/content/help/posting/index.md

 The **Ask A Question** option is for users looking to get a specific information.
 The screen for posting a question looks identical to the New Discussion screen.
 When a question is asked, the bottom of each subsequent comment will have an option to mark it as an answer.

-Selecting “Yes” marks the post as an answer within that thread and pins it to the top, right under the initial question.
+Selecting “Yes” marks the post as an answer within that discussion and pins it to the top, right under the initial question.
 You can read more about our Questions and Answers plugin, [here](http://docs.vanillaforums.com/help/addons/qna/).

 The **New Idea** option is for communities with Ideation enabled.
-Ideas are threads that can have various statuses and be voted on.
+Ideas are discussions that can have various statuses and be voted on.
 They are limited to specific categories within a community.
 You can read more about Ideation, [here](http://docs.vanillaforums.com/help/ideation/).

 ## Additional Resources